kexiZeroing/kexiZeroing.github.io/src/blog/learn-from-advent-of-vue.md

 }
 ```

 > Each component instance calling `useXXX()` will create its own copies of state so they won't interfere with one another.
 But if you put those values outside of the composable function, it will persist, like a basic state or store.
-When you need to access those values later somewhere else, they won't be reset everytime you call the composable.
+When you need to access those values later somewhere else, they won't be reset everytime you call the composable. *(Potential issues in SSR: State declared outside component scope persists between requests.)*

 More about `watchEffect`:
 1. `watchEffect` runs a callback function immediately and automatically tracks its reactive dependencies.
 The callback function is executed whenever any of the reactive dependencies change.